Equities, yields rise as U.S. data shows economy gaining momentum

 Multiple Federal Reserve officials made comments this week to calm inflation worries and signal a possible start to talks to end the central bank’s bond buying program.

-Vice Chair Richard Clarida said this week recent inflation pressures would “prove to be largely transitory”, though he did add that policymakers will be at a point to begin discussing tapering in upcoming meetings.
+Vice Chair Richard Clarida said this week recent inflation pressures would “prove to be largely transitory,” though he added that policymakers will be at a point to begin discussing tapering in upcoming meetings.

 The Fed Vice Chair for supervision, Randal Quarles, suggested that at some stage it will become important for the U.S. central bank to discuss plans to tighten its asset purchase programme.

 The dollar index traded in a narrow range on Thursday as traders still looked toward an upcoming inflation report closely watched by Federal Reserve.
-The index was down 0.62% in the late morning trading.
+The index was down 0.075%.

-Safe-haven gold retreated on Thursday, weighed down by the upbeat U.S. data that showed a recovery was on track, while rising Treasury yields further added pressure.
+Safe-haven gold was little changed on Thursday, weighed down by the upbeat U.S. data that showed a recovery was on track, while rising Treasury yields further added pressure.

 Oil prices rose on Thursday, bolstered by strong U.S. economic data that offset investors’ concerns about the potential for a rise in Iranian supplies.
 [L2N2NE098]